-- One of America’s most beloved actresses, as well as a celebrated producer and successful entrepreneur.
+- Reese Witherspoon is one of America’s most beloved actresses, as well as a celebrated producer and successful entrepreneur.

 - Best known for her classic comedy films Legally Blonde and Sweet Home Alabama, her Emmy and Golden Globe winning performance in biopic Walk the Line, as well as her critically acclaimed role in HBO hit drama series Big Little Lies.